bigcommerce/catalyst/docs/localization.md

 ## Routing and locale detection

-Even though next-intl library supports several [locale detection strategies](https://next-intl-docs.vercel.app/docs/routing/middleware#strategies), at the moment Catalyst doesn't use any by default as full internationalization support is in progress.
-Strategy can be changed in `i18n.ts` config file.
+Even though next-intl library supports several [locale detection strategies](https://next-intl-docs.vercel.app/docs/routing/middleware#strategies), Catalyst doesn't use any by default, as full internationalization support is still in progress.
+This strategy can be changed in the `i18n.ts` config file.

-Currently storefront locale is detected by shopper's browser preferences by default.
+Currently, storefront locale is detected by a shopper's browser preferences by default.
-Catalyst uses the `Accept-Language` request HTTP header to determine which translation file to chose.
+Catalyst uses the `Accept-Language` request HTTP header to determine which translation file to choose.
-Default English file will be used if you do not have a JSON file matching the shopper's browser language.
+The default English file will be used if you do not have a JSON file matching the shopper's browser language.